No more than circles of fabric gathered in the middle, often with a button in the center, fabric yo-yos evoke a sense of whimsy and playfulness.

 - Press wrinkles out of the fabric scraps

-- Use the templates to cut out circles from the fabric scraps.
+- Cut out the circles from the fabric scraps.

 Note: A finished yo-yo is about half the size of the original circle fabric.

-Insert the needle under the folded edge between the two wrong sides, push through to the top, then pull through.
+- either under the folded edge between the two wrong sides (shown in the photo below)

-2. Continue folding the edge of the fabric over 1/4-inch while passing the needle in and out through both layers of fabric taking stitches about 1/4-inch in length.
+Continue folding the edge of the fabric over 1/4-inch while passing the needle in and out through both layers of fabric.
+The stitches should be fairly equal in length.
 This is a running stitch.

 You’ll use the running stitch around the entire edge of the circle.
 Tip: Take a few stitches on the needle before pulling the needle through.

-4. Adjust the pleats so they are smooth and evenly spaced.
+Adjust the gathers so they are smooth and evenly spaced.

-5. Secure the gathered fabric by stitching over a couple of the pleats 2 or 3 times and tie off the thread.
+Secure the yo-yo by stitching over a couple of the gathers and pull the thread gently.
+Stitch through the gathers again, create a loop, and tie off the thread.

-Yo-yos are little colorful circles of happiness!
-There are many things you can do with yo-yos either in single or multiple layers.
+There are a lot of creative things you can do with yo-yos either in single or multiple layers.